RulCab/kavakChallenge/README.md

 >    ```json
 >    {
 >      "conversation_id": "conv_4755",
->      "message": "But there are some really good and cheap dupes"
+>      "message": "But Pepsi is cheaper"
 >    }
 >    ```
 > 4. The bot will keep the context and maintain its stance: